Code-Institute-Submissions/EvanneB-get-the-recipe/README.md

 ## Credits

 ### Content
-- The **Healthy Breakfast Pancakes** recipe was taken from Roz Purcels 'No Fuss Vegan' cookbook pg
+- The **Healthy Breakfast Pancakes** recipe was taken from Roz Purcell's 'No Fuss Vegan'cookbook (2020) pp 52
 - The **Berry Crumble** recipe is from [Peanut Butter and Jilly](https://peanutbutterandjilly.com/recipes/fourth-of-july-berry-baked-oatmeal/)
-- The **Stuffed Portobello Mushrooms** recipe is from Roz Purcels 'No Fuss Vegan' cookbook pg
+- The **Stuffed Portobello Mushrooms** recipe is from Roz Purcell's 'No Fuss Vegan'cookbook (2020) pp 165
 - The **Chocolate Cake** recipe is from [Nora Cooks](https://www.noracooks.com/vegan-chocolate-cake/)
 - The **Cupcakes** recipe is from [BBC Good Food](https://www.bbcgoodfood.com/recipes/vegan-cupcakes)
 - The **Lemon Drizzle Cake** recipe is from [Kitchen Sanctuary](https://www.kitchensanctuary.com/vegan-lemon-drizzle-cake/)